featbit/featbit-java-sdk/README.md

 ### Installation

-install the sdk in using maven
+- Install the SDK using Maven
 ```xml
 <dependencies>
     <dependency>